cnabio/cnab-spec/400-claims.md

 ### Claim Results

 The result of executing an operation is defined separately in a claim result document.
 Claim results are immutable and are not modified after creation.
 A claim can have multiple results.
-Only the final status, such as `succeeded` or `failed` MUST be recorded for a claim, though an implemenation MAY choose to persist results for intermediate status transitions.
+Only the final status, such as `succeeded` or `failed` MUST be recorded for a claim, though an implementation MAY choose to persist results for intermediate status transitions.
 For example, a claim may have a result for `starting` and another for `succeeded`, or have multiple results when the operation was cancelled and then retried.

 The last result associated with a retained claim MUST also be retained.
 Previous results MAY also be retained to provide a more detailed history of the operation's progress.